amphp/http-server/asgi.md

     'ASGI_VERSION'       => '0.1',
-    'ASGI_URL_SCHEME'    => 'http',     // The URL scheme ("https" if the connection is encrypted, "http" otherwise) 'ASGI_INPUT'         => NULL,       // The temporary filesystem path to the entity body or a direct stream resource reference
-    'ASGI_ERROR'         => $resource   // An open stream resource to which applications may write errors 'ASGI_NON_BLOCKING'  => TRUE,       // TRUE if the server is calling the application in a non-blocking event loop.
+    'ASGI_URL_SCHEME'    => 'http',     // The URL scheme ("https" if the connection is encrypted, "http" otherwise) 'ASGI_INPUT'         => NULL,       // The stream resource reference to the request entity body 'ASGI_ERROR'         => $resource   // An open stream resource to which applications may write errors 'ASGI_NON_BLOCKING'  => TRUE,       // TRUE if the server is calling the application in a non-blocking event loop.
     'ASGI_LAST_CHANCE'   => TRUE        // TRUE if this is the final time a handler will be notified of the current request